vinb7/pulsed_laser_intensity_stabilization/README.md

 # Motivation
 Many physical processes depend critically on the intensity of the laser, for example, in a Rabi Flopping experiment, the frequency of probability amplitude changing is proportional to the amplitude of the pertubring electrogmagnetic field, which in many cases corresponds to the intensity of a laser.
 Therefore, any change in the laser intensity will result in uncontrolled change in the oscillation, giving us inaccurate determination of the PI time, for instance.
 For laser cooling experiments, we often want a specifict laser intensity to achieve the best cooling effect or to avoid heating up an trapped ion.
-In practice, many factors could affect laser intensity: thermal fluctuation, mechanical vibration, etc. So the goal of project is to counteract these undesired drifts in laser intensity.
+Therefore, we expect the laser intensity to be what we set in a control computer.
+However, in practice, many factors could affect laser intensity: thermal fluctuation, mechanical vibration, etc. So the goal of project is to counteract these undesired drifts in laser intensity.
 <img src="https://github.com/vinb7/pulsed_laser_intensity_stabilization/blob/branch_Tommy/Rabi Freq.png" width="500">

 # Goal